 - Visit Wave Rock, one of Western Australia’s most popular natural landmarks which resembles a giant ocean wave.

-- Explore Karijini National Park, a filled with gorges, waterfalls and natural swimming holes.
+- Explore Karijini National Park, full of gorges, waterfalls and natural swimming holes.

 - Meet the endangered Australian sea lions of Jurien Bay Marine Park, a 2.5-hour drive from Perth.
 Click here to book a boat trip and snorkeling excursion.